-It is communicated to the author by Michel Brion that the stronger version of structure conjecture for the compact Kähler manifolds with strongly psef tangent bundle holds for a smooth projective quasi-homogeneous manifold $X$ with the action of a connected algebraic group $G$.
+It is communicated to the author by Michel Brion that the stronger version of structure conjecture for the compact Kähler manifolds with a strongly psef tangent bundle holds for a smooth projective quasi-homogeneous manifold $X$ with the action of a connected algebraic group $G$.
 The reason is as follows.
-With the same notation as above, we can assume $H$ to be connected.
+With the same notation above, we can assume $H$ to be connected.
 Otherwise, consider $Y$ after the base change

 where $H^0$ is the connected component of the neutral element.
-Since $G/H^0 \to G/H$ is finite \'etale, $Y$ is still smooth compact projective, and one has that the universal cover of $X$ is the same as the universal cover of $Y$.
-By affinization theorem, a distinguished subgroup $K$ exists such that $G/K$ is a linear algebraic group. $K$ is commutative and is central in $G$, which implies that $HK$ is a distinguished subgroup of $G$. $G/HK$ as a linear algebraic group $G/K$ quotient is also a linear algebraic group.
-On the other hand, $G/HK$ as a quotient of abelian variety $G/H$ is also an abelian variety.
+Since $G/H^0 \to G/H$ is finite \'etale, $Y$ is still smooth projective, and one has that the universal cover of $X$ is the same as the universal cover of $Y$.
+By the affinisation theorem, a distinguished subgroup $K$ exists such that $G/K$ is a linear algebraic group. $K$ is commutative and is central in $G$, which implies that $HK$ is a distinguished subgroup of $G$. $G/HK$ as a linear algebraic group $G/K$'s quotient is also a linear algebraic group.
+On the other hand, $G/HK$ as a quotient of the abelian variety $G/H$ is also an abelian variety.
 In particular, $G/HK$ has to be trivial.
 In other words, $G=HK$.
 In particular, one has surjection